cyrilou242/cyrilou242.github.io/_posts/2024-09-08-cs50-game-with-libgdx-0-pong.markdown

 - The `ApplicationListener` interface
   - A base interface that provides methods to override the behavior during the [life-cycle](https://libgdx.com/wiki/app/the-life-cycle) of the game application.
   - `create`
-    - This method is used for initializing our game state at the very beginning of program execution.
+    - This method is used for initializing the game state at the very beginning of program execution.
       Whatever code we put here will be executed once when the application is created.
   - `render`
     - This method is called at each frame of program execution; dt (i.e., `Gdx.graphics.getDeltaTime()`) will be the elapsed time in seconds since the last frame, and we can use this to scale any changes in our game for even behavior across frame rates.
       Game logic updates are usually performed in this method.